KSU-FYS2025/First-Year-Scholars-AR/README.md

 # First-Year-Scholars-AR

-Developed by KSU's first-year scholars 2025-2026 "Taking Augmented Reality Beyond the Lab" to navigates around the Atrium building using Unity's augmented reality system.
+Developed by KSU's first-year scholars 2025-2026 "Taking Augmented Reality Beyond the Lab" to navigates inside the Atrium building using Unity's augmented reality system.

 ## Getting Started